ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Method Details

 \subsubsection{Structured Inputs}

 We describe the process for mapping a collection of cuboids to a shape program.
 First, each parameter in each primitive in the input shape is quantized and treated as a discrete token.
 We order the primitives according to their x-y-z positions, as we do not know how they should be ordered otherwise.
-We learn positional encoding for the positions of the input parameters, so our network can reason over up to 20 primitives and programs of up to length 64 (for structured nets) and length of 128 (for unstructured nets).
-For primitives, we find it useful to perturb the cuboid parameters of the input a bit, so the network does not overly pick up on 'perfect' patterns produced by executing the cuboids.
+We learn positional encoding for the positions of the input parameters, so our network can reason over up to 20 primitives and programs of up to length 128 tokens.
+For primitives, we find it useful to perturb the cuboid parameters of the input a bit, so the network does not overly pick up on `perfect' patterns produced by executing the cuboids.
 To this end, we add a noise of gaussian level 0.05 to each cuboid parameter.
 Note that this changes the input to the network, but the target program does not change, this acts similar to dropout, as a kind of regularization on learning.

 \paragraph{Inference procedure} Our inference procedure prompts the network with an input set of unordered primitives and samples a large number of programs according the network's predicted distribution.
 We try executing each program, and we record its complexity (the number of tokens it uses) and its geometric error against the input set (using the a geometric error metric, Section~\ref{sec:app_prim_error}).
 We sample programs independently up until a timeout (4 seconds per shape) -- note this is half the time that ShapeCoder uses on average per shape inference.
 We choose the program that minimizes an objective that is a simple weighted combination of these two values, see Section~\ref{sec:app_lib_learn_obj}.